How Your Diet Can Save You and the Planet

 “Caring about the environment is not an obligation, but a matter of personal and collective happiness and survival.
 We will survive and thrive together with our Mother Earth, or we will not survive at all."
 Thich Nhat Hanh, Love Letter to the Earth

-This blog is written with Pearl McLeod, who is a senior at UC Berkeley majoring in sociology with a special interest in environmental justice and food systems.
+This post was written with Pearl McLeod, who is a senior at UC Berkeley majoring in sociology with a special interest in environmental justice and food systems.